ranjeetthakur/chapter-llama/README.md

 <details><summary><strong>Download models</strong></summary>
 &emsp;

-The `Llama-3.1-8B-Instruct` model will be downloaded automatically from Hugging Face, make sure you agree to the license terms [here](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct).
+The `Meta-Llama-3-8B-Instruct` model will be downloaded automatically from Hugging Face.
 If you already have it downloaded, please check the [`llama3.1_8B.yaml`](configs/model/llama3.1_8B.yaml) config file to specify the checkpoint path.

-We provide 3 LoRA parameter sets for Llama-3.1-8B-Instruct:
+We provide 3 LoRA parameter sets for Meta-Llama-3-8B-Instruct:
 - `asr-10k`: Model trained with ASR from 10k videos of the VidChapters-7M dataset.
 Used for our Speech-based frame selector.
 - `captions_asr-10k`: Model trained with Captions+ASR from 10k videos of the VidChapters-7M dataset.
 Used for most of our experiments.
 - `captions_asr-1k`: Model trained with Captions+ASR from 1k videos of the VidChapters-7M dataset.
 Used for the full test set.